shoelim/shoelim.github.io/_pages/portfolio.md

 My research interests are in probabilistic and dynamical aspects of machine learning and statistical mechanics, as well as the related interactions and applications in science and engineering.

 Current research projects:<br>
-- Asymptotic and nonasymptotic behavior of modern neural networks
+- Randomness in/of/for modern learning models
-- Implicit regularization of modern neural networks
+- Implicit regularization of modern learning models
 - Principled dynamical systems approaches to designing and understanding learning models
 <br>
 <br>